MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/pro-rate-charges-matching-lines.md

 # required metadata

 title: Prorate header charges to matching sales lines
-description: This topic describes additional capabilities for calculating and applying auto-charges to Retail channel orders using the advanced auto charges features.
+description: This topic describes additional capabilities for calculating and applying auto-charges to Retail channel orders by using the advanced auto-charges feature.
 author: hhaines
 manager: annbe
 ms.date: 03/05/2019